 Create your first graph

-- Schema definition involves declaring node and relationship tables and their associated properties.
+- Schema definition involves node and relationship tables and their associated properties.

-- Each property key is strongly typed (types must be explicitly declared)
+- Each property key is strongly typed and these types must be explicitly declared.

 Persistence

-Kùzu supports both on-disk and in-memory modes of operation.
-The mode is determined at the time of creating the database, explained below.
+Kuzu supports both on-disk and in-memory modes of operation.
+The mode is determined at the time of creating the database, as explained below.

 On-disk database

-will be opened under on-disk mode.
-In this mode, Kùzu will persist all data to disk at the specified
+will operate in the on-disk mode.
+In this mode, Kuzu persists all data to disk at the given

 path.
-All transactions are logged in the Write-Ahead Log (WAL), in which any changes will be merged into the
+All transactions are logged to a Write-Ahead Log (WAL) and updates are periodically merged into the

 database files during checkpoints.